My name is Wendy OC and my journey started 10 yrs ago, I was one year clean and sober and all hell broke loose around me.

 How did I want Ryan’s life to be represented?
 Do I continue to make the choices I have always made?
 Or do I see Ryan’s life as an extension of my own and allow it to matter?

 I decided that I was going to let my love for my child direct me in the right way and I wanted Ryan to see that the part he played in my life made a difference.
 I didn’t want him to think for a second that his life didn’t matter, in other words, he never really existed because I never allowed that part into my life; I separated the two and now I was reconnecting myself to my life which meant my children’s lives and I was making his part in it important.
 So now I have to decide how I was going to do that?
 What did Ryan bring into my life?
-He gave it purpose, because he allowed me to see my life for what it was, without purpose.
+He gave it purpose, because he allowed me to see my life for what it was, empty without it, lacking meaning.

-So What Do I Do Now?
+What I Do Now?